Retropikzel/scheme-libraries/README.md

-Change chibi to any other implementation supported by snow-chibi, and library to any file in retropikzel/*.sld
+Change chibi to any other implementation supported by snow-chibi, and library to any filename without suffix in retropikzel/*.sld